 Johnny Burdess (1962-66) was a short but gifted inside-forward and was an accurate passer of the ball.
 He played in the local Oldham leagues after retiring as a professional and still lives locally, earning his living as a joiner

 Frankie Bunn (1987-90) was best remembered for scoring six goals against Scarborough, still a record, at the start of Athletics famous Littlewoods Cup trip to Wembley.
 When he signed from Hull City he had an immediate impact and helped turn the Latics into a goalscoring machine.
 Bunn’s career was ended prematurely as he lost a 19-month battle to overcome a serious knee injury.
 He joined Wigan Athletic’s community programme, became an Academy coach at Manchester City in 1998 and then stepped up to become reserve-team manager.
-Frank is now first team coach at Coventry City.
+Frank is now under 21s team coach at Coventry City.
 In 2008, Bunn was named joint caretaker manager at Oldham along with John Harbin, following the dismissal of Iain Dowie.
 In 2011, he was appointed as Steve Eyre's assistant manager at Rochdale before he joined Huddersfield Town as a professional development coach working with the academy under-18 team.
 Bunn was appointed manager of the Latics 2018 but was sacked after six months in the job.